Welcome to Marine Scotland Information - MSI for short.

 In Marine Scotland, we have been publishing maps, reports and data for a long time, but it was initially constrained to publishing information on individual pages, as separate documents.
 As we published more and more, it became difficult to find the right information, and it was becoming a challenge for us to keep track of the content as well!

-In November 2014, we launched the Marine Data for Scotland portal, which provides access to downloadable data and reports.
+In November 2014, we launched the Marine Data for Scotland portal (now Marine Scotland Data), which provides access to downloadable data and reports.
 It also provides a clear citation structure for the datasets through the use of digital object identifiers.
 This means links using the citation structure will retain the link back to the data, even if the site structure is changed or the whole site moves.
 Marine Data For Scotland also provides machine readable services which means you can pull and analyse data directly from the site, and get lists of all resources available.

 In February 2015, Scottish Government published the Open Data Strategy outlining how we will make data open and accessible.
 The strategy highlights the need to make data discoverable, usable by all, and of a known quality.
 We have embraced the prinicples of the Open data Strategy and on this site we aim to provide you with data of a known and documented quality, accessible in open non-proprietary formats where possible, and in as accessible ways as possible by providing machine readable services (see pages below for more detail on this)